thesave/SublimeLinter-jolint/README.md

 - type install;
 - among the commands you should see Package Control: Install Package.
 Select the command;
 - Package Control will fetch the list of available plugins;
-- type jolie, among the entries you should see "SublimeLinter-jolint".
+- type "jolie", among the entries you should see "SublimeLinter-jolint".
 Select it;
 - Package Control will install the package.

 #### Manual installation via git